-Whether you’re planning a river trip or beach getaway, check out our editor-approved gear picks for summer’s wet adventures.
+The temperatures are getting us excited to go outside and we are looking forward to safely planning a river trip or beach getaway.
+Check out our editor-approved gear picks for summer’s wet adventures.

 Cover photo courtesy OtterBox

 On river trips certain things just need to stay dry.
 That’s when gear belongs in the OtterBox Yampa 70—a waterproof duffle bag that also features a durable harness when you need to throw it on your back and go.
 The interior pockets and tie-down points are nice bonuses for organization and convenience, but the real draw here is the tough nylon exterior that ensures your essentials won’t get soaked. $299.99; otterbox.com (image above)

 By land or by sea, clear vision is key.
 Costa delivers high-quality adventure-ready shades with the Spearo, named in tribute to the stealth skills of spearfishers.
 Like their inspiration source, these sunglasses are made for fast motion, with lightweight yet sturdy frames and a precise temple design that prevents slipping.
 Most important are the enlightening polarized glass lenses, which help provide perfect sightlines for your next cast. $269; costadelmar.com

 Vibe kayaks are designed by Georgia-based anglers, so they’re made for Southern waterways.
 The new Yellowfin has a sleek shape that’s built to offer a mix of speed and stability, but it’s also outfitted with some savvy features for gear transport to your favorite fishing spot.
 Most impressive are the two flush-mount rod-holders, 10 integrated top-loading gear tracks and a generous front storage area with a flexible top cover. $799.99; vibekayaks.com